junxit/us-congress-bills-113/bill.md

 >         - **(I)** how these agreements are aligned with national HIV/AIDS plans and public health strategies and commitments of such countries; and
 >         - **(II)** how these agreements incorporate a role for civil society; and
 >       - **(ii)** a description of what has been learned in advancing partnership framework agreements with countries, and regions as applicable, in terms of improved coordination and collaboration, definition of clear roles and responsibilities of participants and signers, and implications for how to further strengthen these agreements with mutually accountable measures of progress.
->     - **(N)** A description of efforts and activities to engage new partners, including faith-based, community-basedlocally-based, and United States minority-serving institutions.
+>     - **(N)** A description of efforts and activities to engage new partners, including faith-based, locally-based, and United States minority-serving institutions.
 >     - **(O)** A definition and description of the differentiation between directly and otherwise supported activities, including specific efforts to clarify programmatic attribution and contribution, as well as timelines for dissemination and implementation.
 >     - **(P)** A description, globally and by country, of specific efforts to address co-infections and co-morbidities of HIV/AIDS, including—
->       - **(“(i)** the number and percent of people in HIV care or treatment who started tuberculosis treatment; and
+>       - **(i)** the number and percent of people in HIV care or treatment who started tuberculosis treatment; and
->       - **(“(ii)** the number and percentage of eligible HIV positive patients starting isoniazid preventative therapy.
+>       - **(ii)** the number and percentage of eligible HIV positive patients starting isoniazid preventative therapy.
 >     - **(Q)** A description of efforts by partner countries to train, employ, and retain health care workers, including efforts to address workforce shortages.
+>     - **(R)** A description of program evaluations completed during the reporting period, including whether all completed evaluations have been published on a publically available Internet website and whether any completed evaluations did not adhere to the common evaluation standards of practice published under paragraph (4).
+>   - **(4)** *Common evaluation standards* Not later than February 1, 2014, the Global AIDS Coordinator shall publish on a publically available Internet website the common evaluation standards of practice referred to in paragraph (3)(R).
->   - **(3)(4)** *Partner country defined* In this subsection, the term partner country means a country with a minimum United States Government investment of HIV/AIDS assistance of at least $5,000,000 annuallyin the prior fiscal year.
+>   - **(5)** *Partner country defined* In this subsection, the term partner country means a country with a minimum United States Government investment of HIV/AIDS assistance of at least $5,000,000 in the prior fiscal year.

 ## § 6.
 Allocation of funding